liamtbb/liamtbb.github.io/_posts/2021-12-31-essential_uuid_linux.md

 ### /etc/fstab

-First let's take a look at the fstab file:
+Now let's take a look at the fstab file:

 ```shell
 cat /etc/fstab